Understanding Binary Patch Diffing

 Python Script for Binary Patch Diffing

-Here's a Python script that demonstrates a simple binary diffing and patching process.
-This isn't as efficient as specialized tools like bsdiff, but it's a pure-Python implementation that simulates the process:
+Here's a Python script that shows you a simple binary diffing and patching process from scratch.
+This isn't as efficient as specialized tools like bsdiff—those are battle-tested and optimized—but it's pure Python, and it demonstrates the core concepts in code you can actually read and modify.

 import difflib